Bill Walsh (producer): Features

 Walsh wrote and produced The Shaggy Dog (1959) with Fred MacMurray, Tommy Kirk and Kevin Corcoran.
-A fantasy comedy made for relatively little money it was a huge hit and became the most profitable Disney film of all time.
+A fantasy comedy made for relatively little money, it was a huge hit and became the most profitable Disney film of all time.
 The same team then made Toby Tyler (1959), a circus film that was well received critically though not as popular.

 Walsh wrote and produced a series of comedies starring MacMurray and Kirk, all very popular: The Absent-Minded Professor (1961), a fantasy; Bon Voyage!
 (1962), an Americans-abroad family comedy, also with Corcoran; and Son of Flubber (1963), a sequel to Absent Minded Professor.
 He provided the story for The Misadventures of Merlin Jones (1964), a fantasy comedy with Kirk.
+Kirk called him "the resident genius" at the studio.

-Walsh co wrote the musical Mary Poppins (1964) which became the most popular movie Disney ever released.
+Walsh co-wrote the musical Mary Poppins (1964) which became the most popular movie Disney ever released.
 He wrote it with Don DaGradi who would be Walsh's most regular collaborator - Walsh normally worked with a co-writer, or supervised other writers.

 Walsh wrote and produced That Darn Cat!
 (1965), Lt.
 Robin Crusoe, U.S.N.
 (1966) and Blackbeard's Ghost (1968).